asvdvl/lua-opencomputer-projects/README.md

 # Attention!
 Some programs use asvlibs to work!
-See installation instructions and the rest at https://github.com/asvdvl/asvlibs
+See installation instructions and other at https://github.com/asvdvl/asvlibs

 ## lua-opencomputer-projects
 projects work on opencomputers with lua